asharsha30-1996/Cold_Start_Mitigation_LLMREC/README.md

 # LLM-Driven Cold Start Recommendation System

-This project presents a performance-optimized recommendation framework leveraging small-scale Large Language Models (≤ 7B parameters) like **Mistral-7B** to address the **cold start problem** in recommendation systems.
+Our ultimate goal in this project is to leverage the reasoning and conversational capability of LLMs to tackle cold start problems in recommendation system

-## 🚀 Key Highlights
+## 🚀 What is our initial plan?
 - **Cold Start Focus**: Tailored for scenarios with minimal or no user-item interaction.
 - **Tree-Based Retrieval**: Dynamic hierarchical item tree built using semantic similarity to improve recommendation efficiency.
 - **Hybrid Prompt Engineering**: Separates task prompts (general knowledge) from domain prompts (context-specific), enhancing adaptability.
 - **Lightweight Deployment**: Designed to be effective even in resource-constrained environments.

-## 📌 Current Progress
+## 📌 Where we are at now?

 We conducted a comparative analysis of four recommendation strategies to address the cold start problem: